mp911de/logstash-gelf/src/site/markdown/examples/log4j-1.2.x.md

  * filter (Optional): Class-Name of a Log-Filter, default none
  * additionalFields (Optional): Post additional fields.
 Eg. .GelfLogHandler.additionalFields=fieldName=Value
  * mdcFields (Optional): Post additional fields, pull Values from MDC.
 Name of the Fields are comma-separated mdcFields=Application,Version,SomeOtherFieldName
+ * dynamicMdcFields (Optional): Dynamic MDC Fields allows you to extract MDC values based on one or more regular expressions.
+Multiple regex are comma-separated.
+The name of the MDC entry is used as GELF field name.

 log4j configuration
 --------------